merkatorgis/docker4gis/templates/aspdotnet/api/README.md

-See https://code.visualstudio.com/docs/csharp/get-started for how to use C# DevKit to develop C# programs in VisualStudioCode.
+See https://code.visualstudio.com/docs/csharp/get-started for how to use the `C# DevKit` to develop C# programs in Visual Studio Code.

-Note: in the .NET: New Project command, choose ASP.NET Web API instead of Console app.
+The project in this template was generated from `ASP.NET Web API` in the `.NET:

-For debugging: find the Solution Explorer part in the normal Explorer bar in VSCode, then right-click your project, and choose Debug | Start New Instance.
+New Project` command.
+Additionally, the `.NET: Generate Assets for Build and Debug` was run, so that you can run the project with debugging active by pressing `F5`.

 For installing the .NET SDK in WSL (Windows Subsystem for Linux): see https://learn.microsoft.com/en-us/dotnet/core/install/linux.
 Chances are you